Tuesday, January 10, 2023

 Eddie 9V - Capricorn

 If you’re going to live up to a nom de musique like Eddie 9V, it pays to have a bit of chutzpah.
-And listening to Capricorn, it’s crystal clear that said Eddie – born Brooks Kelly - ain’t in need of any booster shots of charisma.
+And listening to Capricorn, it’s crystal clear that said Eddie – born Brooks Mason - ain’t in need of any booster shots of charisma.

 When opening track ‘Beg, Borrow And Steal’ springs out of the speakers, brightly soulful horns and snapping snare giving way to a bass-popping, finger-snapping groove, it makes for a pretty darned engaging start.
 But things really take off when Eddie’s personality-laden, near-squawking vocal bursts into earshot, like a new buddy taking you by the elbow and hurrying you along to